-A key thing to look into is your warehouse layout.
+One of the key things to look into is your warehouse layout.
 Keep efficiency in mind and draw up a plan of how the warehouse needs to be arranged to best serve the business.
-Drawn the plan as though you’re looking down, keeping the following in mind:
+Draw the plan as though you’re looking down, keeping the following in mind:

 Material flow paths show the flow of materials around the warehouse; where they come in, where they are stored, where they are stored prior to dispatch and where they leave the warehouse.
-By charting the flow of good around your warehouse, you will be able to recognise things such as health and safety issues, places where possible bottlenecks might happen as well as any distances which can be reduced.
+By charting the flow of goods around your warehouse, you will be able to recognise health and safety issues, places where possible bottlenecks might happen as well as any distances which can be reduced.

-Also, take into account replenishment factors.
+Also, consider replenishment factors.
 Does some stock need replenishing more often than others?
 Is your layout best suited to the actual tasks that need to be carried out to keep the warehouse running super efficiently?

 Types of storage

-The type of storage you opt for can be one of the key differences you can make and can help you to store goods close to dispatch points where currently you need to travel a further distance.
+The type of storage you use can be one of the key optimisations.
+Working out how to store goods on suitable racking close to dispatch points is more efficient than having warehouse staff needing to travel a further distance.
 There are a number of different storage systems available which can be combined under one roof for ultimate storage capacity.

 Pallet racking systems are common and highly efficient storage units which come in a variety of sizes.
 Racking is best suited for items that are kept in the medium to long term within a warehouse.